Professor Jason Varuhas

 Overview

-Professor Varuhas’s research and teaching interests cross the public law-private law divide; his specialisms lie in administrative law, the law of torts, the law of remedies, and the intersection of public and private law.
-He has published on topics in private and public law in leading international journals including sole-authored, full-length articles in the Cambridge Law Journal, Law Quarterly Review, Oxford Journal of Legal Studies and Modern Law Review.
+Professor Varuhas has published articles on topics in private and public law in leading international journals including the Cambridge Law Journal, Law Quarterly Review, Oxford Journal of Legal Studies and Modern Law Review.
 He has also published in leading edited collections, has presented at international conferences across the common law world, and authored policy reports, including a major policy paper for a leading UK think-tank, Judicial Capture of Political Accountability (London 2016).
-He has been consulted by government, think-tanks and the media, as well as on litigation.
-His scholarly work has been cited by the UK Supreme Court, English High Court, High Court of Australia, Federal Court of Australia, Victoria Court of Appeal, New Zealand Supreme Court, and New Zealand High Court.

-Professor Varuhas is the co-author of a leading text on English administrative law, Administrative Law (5th edn, Oxford University Press, 2017), and he contributes Book V on Damages under the Human Rights Act of McGregor on Damages (Justice James Edelman, 20th edn, Sweet and Maxwell, 2017).
-He has recently published five co-edited volumes: Public Law Adjudication in Common Law Systems (Hart Publishing, 2016); Equitable Compensation and Disgorgement of Profits (Hart Publishing, 2017); The Unity of Public Law?
-Doctrinal, Theoretical and Comparative Perspectives (Hart Publishing, 2018); Remedies for Breach of Privacy (Hart Publishing, 2018); The Frontiers of Public Law (Hart Publishing, 2019).
-Professor Varuhas is currently working on two books: Administrative Law (Hart Publishing, 2019), a critical introduction to administrative law; and The Law of Torts (6th edn, LexisNexis, 2020), the leading treatise on the Australian law of torts.
+Professor Varuhas is the co-author of a leading text on English administrative law, Administrative Law (5th edn, Oxford University Press, 2017), he contributes Book V on Damages under the Human Rights Act of McGregor on Damages (Justice James Edelman, 22nd edn, Sweet and Maxwell, 2024), and he is co-author of Balkin and Davis The Law of Torts (6th edn, LexisNexis, 2020), the leading treatise on the Australian law of torts.
+He is editor of six edited volumes: Public Law Adjudication in Common Law Systems (Hart Publishing, 2016); Equitable Compensation and Disgorgement of Profits (Hart Publishing, 2017); The Unity of Public Law?
+Doctrinal, Theoretical and Comparative Perspectives (Hart Publishing, 2018); Remedies for Breach of Privacy (Hart Publishing, 2018); The Frontiers of Public Law (Hart Publishing, 2019); The Making and Re-Making of Public Law (Hart Publishing, 2024).

 Research Centres